New California law aims to force people with mental illness or addiction to get help – KION546

 Newsom is pushing his own plan to reform the state’s mental health system.
 Newsom’s proposal, which would overhaul how counties pay for mental and behavioral health programs and borrow $6.3 billion to pay for 10,000 new mental health treatment beds, are expected to go before voters next March.

-“California is undertaking a major overhaul of our mental health system,” Newsom said in a signing statement.
+“California is undertaking a major overhaul of our mental health system,” Newsom said in a signing announcement Tuesday.
 “We are working to ensure no one falls through the cracks, and that people get the help they need and the respect they deserve.”

 The legislation, authored by Democratic Sen. Susan Eggman, is the latest attempt to update California’s 56-year-old law governing mental health conservatorships — an arrangement where the court appoints someone to make legal decisions for another person, including whether to accept medical treatment and take medications.